KyleDriver42/kfixes/readme.md

-# **KTool: A Swiss-Army knife for IT support.**
+# **KFixes: A Swiss-Army knife for IT support.**

 ### **Overview**

-KTool is a PowerShell script designed to automate common IT support tasks and make PC maintenance and diagnostics more efficient.
+KFixes is a PowerShell script designed to automate common IT support tasks and make PC maintenance and diagnostics more efficient.
 It can be run on a local machine or remotely from the technician's machine to the user's machine, providing a wide range of functions for technicians.

 ---

 ### **Getting Started**

-To use the script, download `ktool.ps1` and save it to a local directory, preferably as `C:\Temp`.
+To use the script, download `kfixes.ps1` and save it to a local directory, preferably as `C:\Temp`.

 **Local Execution**